fivehanz/spark/README.md

 ### storage and APIs; the dataframe
   - essential to spark, dataframe.
 A data container and an API.
   - fig 1.7;
-  - more in ch 3.
-  - API is extensible through UDF, ch 16.
+  - API is extensible through user defined funstions (UDF), [ref ch 16]

 ## architecture and flow
-- app is the driver. data can be processed within the master remotely.
+- the application is the driver.
+- data can be processed and manipulated within the master, even remotely.

 ### typical flow of data in an app
   - ref fig 2.9
   - Connecting to a master: for every spark app, first operation is to connect to the spark master and get a spark "session."
     - master can be either local or remote cluster.
   - Ingestion: ask spark to load the data
-    - spark relies on the distrubuted worker nodes to do work.
+    - spark relies on the distrubuted worker nodes to do the work.
     - the allocated workers ingest at the same time.
-    - the filesystem requires to be either shared or a distrubuted filesystem.
+    - the filesystem must be of either shared format or of a distrubuted filesystem.
-    - each worker node assigns partitions in memory for ingestion and creates tasks which ingests the records from the file.
+    - each worker node assigns partitions in memory for ingestion and creates tasks which ingests the records from the filesystem/file.
     - data is ingested by all assigned worker nodes simultaneosly.
-  - Transformation: tasks within each node will perform the transformation; entire processing takes place in the workers.
+  - Transformation: tasks within each node will perform the transformations
+    - entire processing takes place within the workers.
   - Saving or Publishing: the processed data is stored in the database or published from the partitions.
     - if there is four partitions then saving to database will require four connections to the database.
     - if there is 200,000 tasks then it causes 200,000 simultaneos connection to the database.